rmar8138/flashcard-app/README.md

 - Review Decks
   Users are able to review flashcards in a deck.
 Users can skip cards or answer whether they got the card right or wrong.
 Wrong cards sent to another array and recursion is used to repeatedly review until the user gets all cards correct.
 Users can also enter the --review flag when running the program followed by the name of a deck as an argument in order to have a quick review session without running the app completely.

+- Show Statistics
+  Users after completing a review are shown statistics based on how well they did.
+These show how many cards they got correct, how many they got incorrect, and how many skips were made.
+These running totals are all kept on instance variables in each Review object.
+Further implementation can include more statistics such as how long the review took, percentages, which cards they spent the most time, and so on.

 - Change Settings
   Users are able to configure different features to tweak how they would like their reviews to run.
 This is still udner construction and will be updated soon!
+I plan on having the option to choose between shuffled and ordered reviews, reviewing multiple decks, reviewing multiple decks in sequence or shuffled, timed reviews and more.

 ## User Interaction and Experience